-Snowpack in March was largely unimportant, with the exception of three later flowering species.
-Two species (Rosa arkansana and Zigadenus elegans) had positive regression coefficients meaning the deeper the snow on day X in March, the later the species flowered.
+Snowpack in March was relatively unimportant compared to temperature, with only 6 of the 24 species expressing a relationship between SPDX and FFD.
+Four species (Caltha palustris, Ranunculus abortivus, Rosa arkansana and Zigadenus elegans) had positive regression coefficients meaning the deeper the snow on day X in March, the later the species flowered.
 This outcome would be expected if snow cover impaired earlier flowering.
-Since these species flower later in the summer, developmental processes earlier in the spring could be directly affected by snowpack, shifting flowering phenology.
-One species (Cypripedium candidum) had a negative regression coefficient meaning that increased snowpack led to earlier flowering.
+Since three of these species flower later in the summer, developmental processes earlier in the spring could be directly affected by snowpack, shifting flowering phenology, regardless of flower timing.
+Two species (Amorpha canescens and Cypripedium candidum) had a negative regression coefficient meaning that increased snowpack led to earlier flowering.
 Cypripedium candidum is the only obligative wetland species used in this analysis, which may explain the strong relationship between flowering and winter precipitation.
 Since soil moisture from snowpack can take months to dissipate, snowmelt and early evapotranspiration may affect the soil moisture available for species that flower later in the season (Wang et al, 2018).
-Whether due to impaired early development or quantities of soil moisture, these three species are compensating for the conditions that resulted from snowpack by shifting flowering phenology.
+Strangely, Amorpha canescens, an early flowering species, also had a negative regression coefficient.
+One explanation is that the development of Amorpha canescens is vulnerable to spring frost events and snow cover acts as a layer of protection during the spring.
+Whether due to impaired early development or quantities of soil moisture, these six species are compensating for the conditions that resulted from snowpack by shifting flowering phenology.